h671444/dat191/README.md

 npm start
 ```

-The application will be available at `http://localhost:8080`
+The application will be available at `http://localhost:8080/calibration.html`

+## Technologies Used
+- HTML5/CSS3
+- JavaScript (ES6+)
+- jsPsych for experiment management
+- WebGazer.js for eye tracking
+- EyeGesturesLite for gaze data processing

 ## Games